VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations through our [blog](https://vis-sig.github.io/blog/).
 Over time, this will lead to a gallery of visualizations for others to learn from.

-## August data set
+## January data set

-**Upcoming August 9th, 2023 webinar**.
-The current data example focuses on [benefit-risk assessment](https://github.com/RMine-rgb/Wonderful-Wednesdays/tree/master/data/2023/2023-07-12).
+**Upcoming January 10th, 2024 webinar**.
+There is no data set but we ask you to pick your [favorite visualisation](https://github.com/RMine-rgb/Wonderful-Wednesdays/tree/master/data/2023/2023-12-13). <!-- The current data example focuses on [benefit-risk assessment](https://github.com/RMine-rgb/Wonderful-Wednesdays/tree/master/data/2023/2023-07-12). -->

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)